-HabitAware, a tech startup developing a smart awareness tracker to stop behaviors like hair pulling, nail biting and skin picking, won first place in the Minnesota Cup Monday night, walking away with the competition’s $50,000 grand prize.
+HabitAware, a Minneapolis-based tech startup developing a smart awareness tracker called Keen to stop behaviors like hair pulling, nail biting and skin picking, has been named on Time Magazine’s list of Best 2018 Inventions.

 Time’s list includes 50 total devices in categories such as transportation, toys, sustainability and gadgets.
 HabitAware was highlighted in the health and wellness category along with six other companies.